rhubarbgroup/redis-cache/README.md

 * `WP_REDIS_SCHEME` (default: `tcp`)

   Specifies the protocol used to communicate with an instance of Redis.
 Internally the client uses the connection class associated to the specified connection scheme.
-Supports `tcp` (TCP/IP), `unix` (UNIX domain sockets) or `http` (HTTP protocol through Webdis).
+Supports `tcp` (TCP/IP), `unix` (UNIX domain sockets), `tls` (transport layer security) or `http` (HTTP protocol through Webdis).

 * `WP_REDIS_HOST` (default: `127.0.0.1`)